nbulaj/proxy_fetcher/README.md

 If you need just some random proxy then call `manager.random_proxy` or it's alias `manager.random`.

-To clean current proxy list from the dead entries that does not respond to the requests you you need to use `cleanup!` or `validate!` method:
+To clean current proxy list from the dead entries that does not respond to the requests you need to use `cleanup!` or `validate!` method:

 ```ruby